Latin American Studies

 (7.0 credits, including a minimum of 2.0 LAS credits at the 300+ level, of which a 0.5 credit must be at the 400-level)

-• 0.5 LAS credit at the 400-level, or an equivalent 0.5 credit at the 400-level, approved by the Associate Chair of Latin American Studies / program administration.
+3. 0.5 LAS credit at the 400-level, or an equivalent 0.5 credit at the 400-level, approved by the Associate Chair of Latin American Studies or the Department of Spanish and Portuguese.

-• JQR360H1/ POL222H1/ GGR270H1/ DTS300H1 or another 0.5 credit course on a combination of quantitative and qualitative reasoning/ research design approved by the Associate Chair of Latin American Studies/program administration.
+4. 0.5 credit from: JQR360H1, POL222H1, GGR270H1, DTS300H1 or another 0.5 credit course on a combination of quantitative and qualitative reasoning / research design approved by the Associate Chair of Latin American Studies or the Department of Spanish and Portuguese.

 List A (Thematic Group):